XiaozhouCui/space-finder-backend/README.md

 - Before deploy, run `cdk bootstrap` to bootstrap environment, make sure the global cdk version is the same as package.json
 - Run `cdk synth` to check for errors, the handler function file should be added into folder: cdk.out
 - Run `cdk deploy`, this will create a SpaceFinder stack in AWS > CloudFormation > Stacks, containing the hello.js lambda

+## Add API Gateway
+- In SpaceStack, add private property `api` as a new instance of ApiGateway, name it `SpaceApi`
+- In constructor, integrate the `helloLambda` with the api gateway `SpaceApi`
+- Run `cdk deploy`, after success, the terminal will show outputs, containing the URL endpoint of API gateway
+- In browser, open `https://srqcwkm2nd.execute-api.ap-southeast-2.amazonaws.com/prod/hello` will see the message from lambda
+- In VS-Code, install Rest Client, then add a requests.http file, it can send requests like postman.